 A trip to Hawaii can be a once in a lifetime experience, but wow can it be hard settling on a good place to stay!

 And I’ve got a treat for you, friend!
 I’ve got $35 off your Airbnb rental if you sign up right here.
-Once you’re all signed up (go ahead, you know you want to grab that $35!), check out these gems if you’re looking for an Airbnb rental on Oahu:
+Once you’re all signed up (go ahead, you know you want to grab that $35!), I’ll let you in on a little rundown of how Airbnb works…

 ^1.Waikiki Studio with an Ocean View: This bright and airy studio on Waikiki has beautiful ocean and mountain views and world famous Waikiki Beach is just steps away!
 The price starts at $85/night + parking.